run-ai/docs/docs/Researcher/cli-reference/runai-describe.md

 ## Output

-* The `runai describe workload` command will show Workload properties and status as well as lifecycle events and the list of related resources and pods.
+* The `runai describe job` command will show Workload properties and status as well as lifecycle events and the list of related resources and pods.
 * The `runai describe node` command will show Node properties.